 A rural economy will only survive and thrive if we support those who have business, make, grow, produce or sell a product or service.
 This is basically the premise of our existence from before the days of currency existed we would have our own gardens, animals, cut wood for winter and catch our own fish.
 For things we needed we would use the barter system.
 All this provided what we needed to live our daily lives.
 Although rural Newfoundland & Labrador has adapted to new transportation and telecommunication opportunities, we must recognize that we still require the support of those around us in community from our small business to everyday people to truly thrive in a modern day world.

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North @MitchelmoreMHA

-Posted on September 29, 2014, in Art, Business, Community Economic Development, Cuisine, Heritage, History, Landscapes/Geography and tagged art, business, Craft, craft brewery, Food, inn of olde, mallard cottage, Newfoundland and Labrador, Quidi Vidi, quidi vidi brewery, quidi vidi village plantation, restuarant, Rural, Small business, st. johns, tourism, tradition.
+Posted on September 29, 2014, in Art, Business, Community Economic Development, Food & Beverage, History, Nature, Tourism and tagged art, business, Craft, craft brewery, Food, inn of olde, mallard cottage, Newfoundland and Labrador, Quidi Vidi, quidi vidi brewery, quidi vidi village plantation, restuarant, Rural, Small business, st. johns, Tourism, tradition.
 Bookmark the permalink.
 Leave a comment.